danielegrattarola/danielegrattarola.github.io/_posts/2021-03-03-gnn-lecture-part-1.md

 In other words, since we know that data and structure are different things, can we change the structure as we please?

-The only thing that we require is that the CNN does the same kind of local processing as it did for the regular grid: transform each node as a function of its neighbours.
+The only thing that we require is that the CNN does the same kind of local processing as it did for the regular grid: transform each node as a function of its neighbors.

 <img src="{{ site.url }}/images/2021-03-03/presentation-6.svg" width="100%" style="border: solid 1px;"/>